Fiberglass: Production

 These rovings are then either used directly in a composite application such as pultrusion, filament winding (pipe), gun roving (where an automated gun chops the glass into short lengths and drops it into a jet of resin, projected onto the surface of a mold), or in an intermediary step, to manufacture fabrics such as chopped strand mat (CSM) (made of randomly oriented small cut lengths of fiber all bonded together), woven fabrics, knit fabrics or unidirectional fabrics.

 Chopped strand mat

-Chopped strand mat or CSM is a form of reinforcement used in fiberglass.
+Chopped strand mat (CSM) is a form of reinforcement used in fiberglass.
 It consists of glass fibers laid randomly across each other and held together by a binder.
 It is typically processed using the hand lay-up technique, where sheets of material are placed on a mold and brushed with resin.
 Because the binder dissolves in resin, the material easily conforms to different shapes when wetted out.
 After the resin cures, the hardened product can be taken from the mold and finished.
 Using chopped strand mat gives the fiberglass isotropic in-plane material properties.